Outreach Email Templates: The Six We Actually Use for Client Campaigns

 Mention one named person on their team if discoverable.
 A colleague's name in the opener doubles reply rates on cold pitches.
 The catch: misnaming someone burns the entire campaign at that publication.

 Vary the angle per recipient.
-The same template sent to 50 prospects with only the placeholder fields changed converts at 1-3%.
-The same template with the angle rewritten per niche converts at 8-15%.
+A template sent unmodified converts at marginal rates.
+The same template with the angle rewritten per niche converts at substantially higher rates, and that lift is the single largest controllable variable in our link-building outreach process.

 What Template Mistakes Get Pitches Filtered Immediately?